-Eating with your hands Indian-style can be daunting and tricky to start off with.
+Eating with your hand Indian-style can be daunting and tricky to start off with.
 However, it's the best way to combine the different Indian foods together and get the most from their individual tastes.
 Foreigners are sometimes concerned about lack of hygiene or lack of table manners.
 Yet, they needn't be.
 After all, many western foods are commonly picked up and eaten by hand!
 Some examples include sandwiches, dips and salsas, french fries, burgers and pizza.

 The fact that there are so many separate dishes in an Indian meal can be confusing.
 Which dish is to be eaten when?
 Are they eaten all together or in a certain order?
 Just looking at an Indian meal can be overwhelming, let alone eating Indian food with your fingers!

 You'll need to practice a few times to get comfortable with the technique, as there is a special knack to it.
 However, it won't be long before you'll be expertly eating Indian-style (and enjoying it)!

 What Makes Up an Indian Meal

 Before you get started, it's important to understand the various components of a typical Indian meal.
 They can be grouped together as follows (although this may vary depending on the region in India):